WHAT ARE ABUSIVE BEHAVIORS?

 Pushing, shoving, physically preventing a person from leaving

-Slapping, biting, kicking, choking, pinching, burning, hitting
+Slapping, biting, kicking, choking, pinching, burning, hitting or punching

-Tying down, sitting upon, or physically restraining the
+Tying down, sitting upon, or physically restraining the victim

 Throwing objects